WW Recipe of the Day: Skinny Apricot Poppy Seed Quick Bread

 Weight Watchers Skinny Apricot Poppy Seed Bread

 Since the season for fresh apricots has past, I decided to go with a recipe using dried apricots, so imagine how excited I was to find this recipe for Apricot-Poppy Seed Quick Bread in the newest cookbook to hit our Weight Watchers Centers here in Arizona: I Love Leftovers: 175+ Delicious Recipes to Serve Now or Later .

-(I’m a huge fan of muffins and quick breads.
+I’m a huge fan of muffins and quick breads.
 They’re probably one of the easiest things to bake.
-And baking them yourself at home gives you control of what’s in them, a big advantage if you are following the Weight Watchers PointsPlus program.)
+And baking them yourself at home gives you control of what’s in them, a big advantage if you are following the Weight Watchers Freestyle program.

 - 2-1/2 cups white whole wheat flour

 - 2 tablespoons poppy seeds (I used King Arthur Flour's Artisan bread topping, a blend of flax and seeds, instead)

 - 1 teaspoon baking soda

 - 1-1/2 cups low-fat buttermilk

 - 1/3 cup butter melted and cooled (I used MELT spread instead)

 - 2 tablespoons apricot brandy or dry sherry